St Dogmaels

-Name
+Toponymy

 The English and Welsh names seem to bear no similarity, but it has been suggested that possibly both names refer to the same saint or founder Dogmael (Dogfael), with ‘mael’ (prince) and ‘tud’ (land or people of) being added to Dog/doch as in Dog mael and Tud doch.
 It is the current standard usage not to have a full-stop after the 'St' or an apostrophe in 'Dogmaels'.

 History

 St Dogmaels Abbey is 12th-century Tironesian and was one of the richer monastic institutions in Wales.
 Adjacent to the abbey ruins is the parish church (Church in Wales) of St Thomas, which appears successively to have occupied at least three sites close to or within the abbey buildings.
 The present building is a respectable minor Victorian edifice and contains the Ogam Sagranus stone.

 St Dogmaels was once a marcher borough.
 George Owen of Henllys, in 1603, described it as one of five Pembrokeshire boroughs overseen by a portreeve.
 The parish appeared (as Sct.
 Dogmels) on a 1578 parish map of Pembrokeshire.

-In the 1830s, the parish's population was 2,109, and fell into four areas: Cippyn, Abbey, Pant-y-groes and Bridgend.
-In 1832, boundary changes meant that a part of Pembrokeshire, including a part of St Dogmaels, was included in Cardiganshire.
-This was reversed by the Welsh Assembly in 2002.
+In the 1830s, the population of the parish was 2,109, and it was subdivided into four hamlets: Cippyn, Abbey, Pant-y-groes and Bridgend.
+In 1832, the Bridgend and Abbey hamlets were included in the Cardigan constituency.
+The constituency boundary was subsequently also adopted for the municipal borough of Cardigan in 1836.
+Under the Local Government Act 1888, boroughs were no longer allowed to straddle county boundaries and so the borough of Cardigan was placed entirely in Cardiganshire, leaving St Dogmaels village and parish split between the two counties.
+The 19th century boundary changes were partially reversed in 2003; the Bridgend area remained in Ceredigion (as Cardiganshire had become), but the rest of the old parish of St Dogmaels was reunited as a single community in Pembrokeshire.

 There are more than 30 listed buildings in the parish, including the parish church, the abbey and the mediaeval flour mill, Y Felin.

 In 2006, the village won the Wales Calor Village of the Year competition after beating Trefriw in the final.